When Should I Consider Dental Sedation?

 Some people are so terrified of the dentist, they allow tooth pain to endure and cavities to grow rather than visiting a dental professional.
 Dental sedation allows these people to receive the care they need without provoking anxiety or distress.
 Whether you have mild anxiety or total fear of the dentist, dental sedation can help, just contact us and we’ll walk through the process, and your fears with you.

-One mild form of dental sedation is oral sedation.
-This option diminishes pain and reduces anxiety, though you are not sedated to the point of unconsciousness.
+Our office offers oral sedation.
+This method diminishes pain and reduces anxiety, though you are not sedated to the point of unconsciousness.

 Oral sedation comes in a pill or tablet which you’ll either swallow or dissolve under your tongue.
 Depending on the desired effect, sedation could be extremely mild (where you’re relaxed but conscious) to moderate (you’re conscious but might slur words and probably won’t remember the procedure very well or at all).